-Black Lightning: A kickass ranking of the most celebrated superheroes of color
+Black Lightning: The most celebrated superheroes of color

-This week Marvel announced its ever-expanding universe is set to introduce a brand new film in the shape of Muslim superhero Ms. Marvel.
-We’re absolutely delighted at the news, dropped by Marvel Studios president Kevin Feige during a recent interview with the BBC.
-Plans are apparently “in the works” to introduce the Pakistani American superhero after Brie Larson’s Captain Marvel makes her debut.
+Last year Marvel announced its ever-expanding universe is set to introduce a new film in the shape of Muslim superhero Ms. Marvel.
+Marvel Studios president Kevin Feige dropped the news during an interview with the BBC.
+Plans are “in the works” to introduce the Pakistani-American superhero:

 As the most unlikely superhero on this list, Yeon Sang-ho’s latest film Psychokinesis is your typical tale of parent / child bonding.
 Only the daughter is an anti-corporate crusader and the dad goes about trying to save her and rekindle their relationship with the help of some unexpected superpowers.
 He’s clumsy, powerful, and almost always brings the laughs.